andymeneely/project-timber-wolf/scenarios/scenarios.md

 The **rebuilding scenarios** may be played at any time, with any crew, have easy objectives and ample loot.
 Use these scenarios to rebuild your crew after a particularly rough outcome.

-Most scenarios also have a **standalone challenge**.
+Many scenarios also have a **standalone challenge**.
 These are reasonable conditions under which one could play the chapter directly without going through the entire campaign.
 Most standalone challenges are no more difficult than the regular campaign conditions, but might require clever gameplay that might not otherwise be easily achievable using the suggested crew compositions.

 <div class="toc">